evashah/msbacapstone/README.md

 DATA SAVED ON GOOGLE SHARED DRIVE

-1) User_Friends.csv: Includes userIDs, number of friends and list of friendIDs per user
+1) User_Friends.csv: Includes userIDs, number of friends and list of friendsIDs per user

 2) Friends_list.rds: List of UserIDs and list of friendsIDs per user